 Google Your Dates

 Before you meet a man in person, get his full name and Google him.
 Make sure there are no red flags – court cases, domestic violence allegations, or complaints from other women who have dated him before.
 Most people are honest and trustworthy, but it doesn’t hurt to be diligent and do your research.

 For a first date with someone you meet online, be sure to meet in a public location like a coffee shop or a park.
 If you feel uncomfortable with him, you can walk away.
 Or, on a milder note, if you just feel that the chemistry isn’t there, you can end the date on a gracious note without any pressure to go farther than an initial meeting.
 Again, How About We’s approach is great because even if you don’t click with your date, you are doing something you enjoy yourself!

 Live a Full Life

 It’s a bit of a paradox, but it’s true: men tend to be most attracted to women who seem happiest being single – who have a rich, happy, active life of their own.
 Online dating can be fun, but we don’t have to rely on technology to solve all of our problems for us.

 Staying active, having hobbies, volunteering, exploring new interests, making new friends, and being generous with your time and talents generally are some of the best things that you can do to improve your life overall.
 And during the time you spend building a happier life as a single woman, you may just find someone who is perfect for you.

 What have you learned from the process of dating after 50?
 What advice would you offer to other women who are interested in finding a companion in life?
-Please join the conversation and “like” and share this article to keep the discussion going.
+Please join the conversation.

 Want specific, actionable advice on dating after 50?
 Watch my interview with dating expert, Lisa Copeland.
 I promise that some of her advice will surprise you!